DarkMio/RedditRover/docs/pages/writing_a_plugin.rst

     is_logged_in=False

 Note that this config is only needed if you're using the standard config setup of the base class.
-More about builtin features and manipulating manually the configuration can be found here: ../pages/baseclass.rst
+More about builtin methods of the baseclass can be found in the code overview.

 2. Importing the base class
 ---------------------------